jgwest/docs/App-Set-Introduction-Blog.md

 ## Resources

 We hope you've enjoyed this quick introduction to the power and flexibility that is available with ApplicationSets, for managing Argo CD applications using  automation and templating.
-Learn more about ApplicationSets, GitOps, OpenShift, and more, check out the resources below.
+To learn more about ApplicationSets, GitOps, OpenShift, and more, check out the resources below.

 #### Further resources:
 - [ApplicationSet Documentation](https://argocd-applicationset.readthedocs.io/): Detailed documention on ApplicationSet generators, templates, use cases, and more.